62-Page Dental WordPress Build in 53 Days — White-Label Delivery for a US Marketing Agency

 How We Did It

 1. Five templates, 62 pages, one build pipeline.
 Roman Dental Arts’ pages spread across a compact, well-defined template library: Homepage, About Us (4 pages — main about, meet the doctors, meet the team, and office tour), Service Page (26 individual service pages across five care categories), Blog (21 migrated posts), and a Default Template (10 supporting pages including patient resources, testimonials, contact, and appointment request).
-Each page was built on its assigned template from the sitemap row; no page was hand-rolled outside the template system.
+Whatever template a sitemap row named, that is what the page was built on — none of the 62 was assembled freehand outside the library.

-2. Spec followed line-for-line — including the per-page Hours Estimated column.
-The agency’s workbook carried an Hours Estimated value for each sitemap row.
-The blog corpus at 21 posts was the load-bearing row: blog content migration and path reconciliation across the /about/blog//blog/ restructure drove the dev budget for that template more than the individual post count suggests.
-Service-page rows were estimated at lower hours per page once the template baseline was established.
+2. Spec followed line-for-line, within the hours we scoped.
+We scoped every sitemap row in hours before the build.
+The blog corpus at 21 posts was the load-bearing row: blog content migration and path reconciliation across the /about/blog/ → /blog/ restructure drove the dev budget for that template more than the individual post count suggests.
+We estimated service-page rows at lower hours per page once the template baseline was set.

-The principle: on a build with a pre-costed sitemap, the workbook is the contract.
-A dev team’s job is to deliver inside the row-level budgets, not to re-price the blog row after the migration reveals how many posts carry legacy path references.
+Here is the logic of it: once a sitemap is scoped, that scope is what both sides sign up to.
+The developer’s task is to land each page within its quoted row, not to send the blog row back for re-pricing the moment the migration exposes how many posts still point at legacy paths.
 We chose to absorb the blog-migration complexity inside the agreed row-level hours rather than request a re-estimate, because reopening a costed sitemap mid-build would have shifted calendar pressure onto the agency’s launch window.

 3. URL path reconciliation across 46 unique pairs.
 The sitemap carried 62 rows in the Completed state.
 Of those, 46 pairs had differing Current URL and New URL values — reflecting the agency’s decision to flatten the /procedures/ service hierarchy and consolidate the /about/blog/ archive.
 We mapped each source path to its target path, set the internal-link redirects, and verified each pair in the workbook before handoff.
 All 46 pairs were tracked to resolved status before the launch checklist closed.